The Nervous Return: Wake Up Dead

 After returning from tour in spring 2004, the band signed a record deal with La Salle records, owned by Travis Barker of Blink 182.
 When asked what spurred the creation of La Salle, Barker was straight and to the point: "I wanted to put out great music.
 What artist wouldn't want to help another artist with creative freedom?
 I saw The Nervous Return 4 years ago and they were the reason I started a label in the first place."

 The band spent the next few months writing and rehearsing for their upcoming record.
 They took a break to do a three-week tour with No Doubt and Blink 182 in late May/early June at Travis' request.
 Wake Up Dead was recorded in the summer of 2004 and released in September 2004.
 The band was poised for commercial success.

 The album garnered rave reviews from both mainstream and independent critics across America.
 Their friend and publicist, Josh Mills, lent a helping hand in this endeavor.
 The band also sent the record to college radio stations nationwide and rose to No. 70 on the CMJ college radio charts.
 In their usual DIY fashion, the band and their manager, worked tirelessly to promote the record to radio and press.
 As the band struggled to find support slots on upcoming tours without the help of a booking agent, they played locally in Southern California throughout the winter of 2004 and the spring of 2005.
 The album did not sell well and the excitement grew into apathy as the band realized they were witnessing the soft demise of their high hopes.
-This quiet five-month decline affected the band negatively as they had built a heated momentum the past 10–12 months culminating with the release of their first full-length record.
+This quiet five-month decline affected the band negatively as they had built a heated momentum the past 10–12 months culminating with the release of their first album.
 During this time, the band continuously wrote new material in anticipation of recording a new record.